-Out of all the social media channels, LinkedIn makes the most sense when it comes to raising the profile of you and your law firm.
+Out of all the social media channels, LinkedIn makes the most sense when it comes to raising the profile of you and your firm.
 LinkedIn has more than 722 million users worldwide, with 29 million users in the United Kingdom alone.
 Out of these, 40% visit the platform daily, and these numbers are rising fast.
 So, chances are you’re already there.
-But if you’re not, a number of your colleagues – and employees from competing law firms – will be.
+But if you’re not, a number of your colleagues – and employees from your competitors – will be.

 While many LinkedIn users primarily use LinkedIn to look for new roles, making their profile into their digital resume, there are plenty of opportunities to network, build authority, find new leads and attract new talent to your firm.